In today’s global marketplace, competition and state aid law plays a crucial role. The risk of falling foul of the rules has never been so high.

 - merger control.

 EU law bans states or public sector bodies from giving funding, subsidies or benefits on a selective basis, which are not on commercial terms, to organisations where these aid measures may distort competition.
-The UK will adopt similar rules on Brexit.
+The UK has adopted similar rules post-Brexit.
 The rules are complex, with significant consequences for non-compliance including having to repay the amount of the aid plus interest.

 We provide practical, commercial, solution-driven advice to both public and private sector clients on state aid issues, including applying for public sector grant funding.